Brand personas: A complete guide to humanizing your company

 What makes a good or effective brand persona?

-With this in mind, aim your messaging and goals toward the people who would likely be willing to try your products.
-For example, if you are selling food products that are designed to be eaten on-the-go, you might try to construct something that embodies hard-working busy people that prioritize working and getting things done over sitting down and relaxing during a big meal.
-When customers think of your company like a mirror image of their character, they buy into the idea that the product you create is the right one for them.
+With this in mind, aim your messaging and goals at the people who are likely to try your products.
+For example, if you are selling food products designed for on-the-go eating, you might try to create something that embodies hardworking, busy people who prioritize getting things done over sitting down and relaxing during a big meal.
+When customers think of your company as a mirror image of their character, they buy into the idea that the product you create is the right one for them.

 Why do I need one?